-Yamanka factors reprogram cells into fluorinpotent embryonic stem cells,
+Yamanaka factors reprogram cells into induced pluripotent stem cells (iPSCs), similar to embryonic stem cells.

-they cause the cells to reset their cellular identity (thereby the cells forget their functions and the organs they were destined for) using only 4 programming factors
+They cause cells to reset their cellular identity (thereby causing cells to forget their functions and the organs they were destined for) using only 4 reprogramming factors

-(Oct4, Sox2, Klf4 and c-Myc (OSKM)) Exposure to reprogramming factors for a sufficient time makes it possible to reverse the cell's age without erasing its identity.
+(Oct4, Sox2, Klf4, and c-Myc (OSKM)).
+Exposure to reprogramming factors for a sufficient amount of time allows reversing the cell's age without erasing its identity.

-This is the basis for partial cell reprogramming.
+This is the basis for partial cellular reprogramming.

-In a study published in Nature, scientists report its effect on neurogenesis, the creation of new neurons.
+In a study published in Nature Aging, scientists report its effect on neurogenesis, the creation of new neurons.

 Increased neuroblast production;

-Long gone are the days when a common misconception was that older brains do not produce new neurons.
+Gone are the days when a common misconception was that adult brains do not produce new neurons.

 Since then, scientists have found that certain areas of the brain, such as the hippocampus and the subventricular zone (SVZ),